 While soldiers remain the highest profile recipients of high-tech prosthetics, they represented only a fraction of the more than 2 million Americans living without limbs.
-All of the following reasons rank higher than trauma as reasons for
+In addition to trauma, amputations

 Still, much technological development remains focused on replacement limbs for soldiers, in part because of the relative youth of these men and because they want to get back to work.

 At facilities, such as the Walter Reed Army Medical Center in Washington, amputees work with a team of specialists, including surgeons and psychiatrists, who help them transition both physically and emotionally into new lives.

 Computer imaging allows doctors to create custom-made plastic sockets that attach onto existing limbs perfectly.
 Battery-powered graphite and titanium artificial legs include built-in microprocessors, or tiny computers, that give patients more control over their stride.
 One of the models, the “C-leg,” features computerized sensors to adjust stride speed almost immediately.